 If you find yourself wandering about in Corrales with a bit of a hunger, a great place for a stop is Village Pizza.
 It is about half way through town on the east side of Corrales Road and has great food, good beer and a lot of easy, informal ambience.
-Also a spacious and shady patio to be enjoyed, especially when the days are a bit warm.
+Also a spacious and shady patio to be enjoyed, especially when the days are still a bit warm.
 Congratulations to the owner Greg and his family, they were awarded Best Pizza in the Alibi's "Readers Choice Restaurant Poll" and several other surveys!
-Pizza lovers from Corrales who want to try a new place andthose from the bigcity to the south will be happy to note that the Village Pizza team has opened another location up on Rio Grande Blvd. at Griegos.
+All for very good reason!
+Visit their website at: www.villagepizzacorrales.com.
+Pizza lovers will be happy to note that the Village Pizza team has opened another location up on Rio Grande Blvd. at Griegos.
 Adobe walls, wood floors, a patio and all.
-Same great food and ambience, even the same style buffet, but now if you don't live in Corrales, you won't have to drive all the way out to Corrales to enjoy the best in pizza.
+Same great food and ambience, even the same style buffet, but now, if you are not from Corrales, you don't have to drive all the way out to Corrales to enjoy the best in pizza.
 Wishing them good going and all the luck in their second location.

 Toward the north part of the Village center on the east side of Corrales Road is Fritz Allen's micro-brewery and pub, just down the sidewalk from the Hanselmann Pottery Gallery.
 They often brew a green chile lager amongst other good beers.
 Great place to drop by on a warm afternoon.